Venezuela expected to dominate Pence’s trip to Latin America

 That statement drew quick condemnation, including from the Colombian Foreign Ministry, which opposed any “military measures and the use of force,” and said efforts to resolve Venezuela’s breakdown in democracy should be peaceful and respect its sovereignty.

+“The president never takes options off the table in any of these situations and what we owe him are options,” he said.

+McMaster said the U.S. would “continue a series of actions against the Maduro regime which aim to strengthen the opposition and to reach out to those who are members of this oppressive regime to tell them it’s time to reconsider your actions and your support for this dictator.”

-Pence also will visit Argentina, Chile and Panama, giving speeches and meeting with leaders.
+Meantime, Pence has scheduled other stops in Argentina, Chile and Panama, giving speeches and meeting with leaders.
 He will tour the newly expanded Panama Canal.

 In Colombia, Pence was expected to highlight trade, business investment and other ties between the nations, including U.S. support for Bogota’s efforts to implement its peace deal with the Revolutionary Armed Forces of Colombia.